Asking questions to solve problems

 Ā

-Sometimes, I find flow charts are more straightforward than words, therefore I created one for the sake of it.
+Sometimes, I find flow charts more straightforward than words, therefore I created one for the sake of it.

 notion image